jimktrains/keen4/mccluskey/README.md

 McCluskey
 =========

-I'm attempting to build out a McKluskey simplification of a binary expression.
+I'm attempting to build out a McCluskey simplification of a binary expression.
 So far I simply have it building out the DNF.

 Sample Output